acikgozb/tcp-ip-journey/1-ping/README.md

 - In order to physically move the packet to the gateway, L3 ARP is used to get the MAC address, then the packet is sent down to L2 to start the transmission.
 - L2 creates frames from the packet, and forwards it to L1 (Physical) to transmit the frames via the configured physical medium (wireless).

+---

+PS: For DNS name resolution, the same process happens for L3 and below.
+Since DNS is discussed before the layers, I decided explain the process in there.

+---

 Now, we are at the point where the analog radio signals are received by the gateway.
 This section will cover exactly what happens on the gateway.

 Gateways (routers) are responsible from _determining the best path to a remote network_, and they do this by analyzing the destination IP address.
 However, our gateway just received the analog radio signals, so we are at L1.
-We need to go our way up to L3 first, before analyzing how gateways determine the best possible path.
+We need to go our way up to L3 first, before analyzing how it determines the best possible path.
 Basically, to get to L3, our gateway has to extract the packet from analog radio signals, and it does this by reversing the steps that were done on our host.
 So, here is a quick rundown of these steps:

 1 - L1 on gateway demodulates the received analog radio signals and creates digital signals from them.

 2 - These signals are sent to L2, and L2 creates frames from the signals.
-In here, gateway runs the Frame Check Sequence for each frame, and compares it with the generated frame's CRC field.
+In here, gateway runs the CRC for each frame, and compares it with the generated frame's FCS field.
 Remember, if both values match, that means the data integrity of the transmitted frames from our host are preserved.

-3 - Once frames are generated on our gateway, L2 checks the Ether-field values of frames, and sees that the main protocol that handles these frames on L3 is IP.
+3 - Once frames are generated on our gateway, L2 checks the EtherType values of frames, and sees that the main protocol that handles these frames on L3 is IP.
 So L2 forwards the frames to L3, and IP extracts the packet from the frames.

 Now we are at the L3 in our test gateway.
 So, the very first thing that the gateway does is to check the destination address of the packet.
 Remember that the packet created by `ping` contains `google.com`'s IP address: `172.217.169.206`.

 Now that it has the destination address, it tries to _determine the most performant path_ for the packet.
-And here comes another important concept that we encounter frequently, a gateway determines the path by looking at its _routing table_.
+And here comes another important concept that we encounter frequently - a gateway determines the path by looking at its _routing table_.

 So, let's see what this _routing table_ is.